Red tide tracker: Florida beaches face red tide threat as travelers head south for Spring Break

 Red tide current status

-According to the current sampling over the past week, the red tide organism, Karenia breves, was detected in 157 samples along Florida’s Gulf Coast, according to the FWC.
+According to FWC's current sampling over the past week, the red tide organism, Karenia breves, was detected in 96 samples collected along Florida’s Gulf Coast.

-Officials say that red tide bloom concentrations (<100,000 cells/liter) were present in 89 samples last week.
-Two were in, and offshore of Pasco County, 24 were in and offshore of Pinellas County, eight were in Manatee County, 32 were in and offshore of Sarasota County, six were in Charlotte County, nine were in Lee County, and eight were found in Collier County.
+Officials say that red tide bloom concentrations (>100,000 cells/liter) were present in 16 samples.
+One was offshore of Pasco County, one was in Pinellas County, two were in Manatee County, one was in Sarasota County, six were in Charlotte County, four were in Lee County and one was in Collier County.

 VIDEO SHOWS HUNDREDS OF DEAD FISH SCATTERED ALONG FLORIDA BEACH